 The Neighbourhood Plan allocates sites for additional housing development which are well located in terms of the village facilities.
 In addition, brownfield sites are allocated for housing development slightly further from the village on the former Court Meadow School and Horsgate House, Hanlye Lane.
 Residential development proposals should ensure sustainable transport links to the principal village facilities including the village centre, the primary and secondary schools and recreation open space.
 Planning applications for residential development should demonstrate that suitable sustainable transport connections from the site by safe, convenient and direct footpaths and cycle routes and public transport are available or will be provided to the principal village facilities, including sites in the north to Whitemans Green neighbourhood centre.
 The Neighbourhood Plan also enables small scale residential development within the built up area as well as business and tourist-related opportunities, school expansion and village centre proposals and such development can be expected to come forward during the plan period.

 All new development will be expected to provide safe vehicular and pedestrian access into the site and promote pedestrian safety beyond the development.
-In accordance with the National Planning Policy Framework, planning policies should protect and enhance public rights of way.

 Where adequate transport infrastructure is not available to serve the development, the development should provide, or contribute towards, appropriate measures which will address the identified inadequacy and assist walking, cycling, public transport and other highway improvements and traffic management measures which promote pedestrian safety such as safer routes to school.